RakshithKothuru/My_RV32I_Verification_flow/README.md

 - Note: pipeline fill/drain and stalls cause CPI > 1; the pipelined design still wins in time because of shorter clock period per stage.
 - Also we haven't considered NOP Instructions due to branch and jump success as they are not useful Instructions.

 ---

----

-✅ The pipeline achieved efficient performance with an **average CPI of 1.27**, demonstrating effective hazard handling and instruction throughput.

----

 ## ⚠️ Hazard Handling and Penalties